Ibtisam34/Vet-clinic-database/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> This project aims to create a structure that will allow for the efficient storage and retrieval of data.

 To get a local copy up and running, follow these steps.